Design and Analysis of Device to Capture Stratospheric Air Samples, 15-R8446

 Inclusive Dates: 01/01/14 – Current

-Background — This work is a collaborative effort between two SwRI research divisions to design and analyze a device to collect atmospheric samples in the Earth's upper atmosphere.
-The purpose of this device is to address a serious gap in Earth atmospheric measurements needed to understand the energy balance, transport, and chemistry in the upper atmosphere.
+Background — This work is a collaborative effort between two SwRI technical divisions to design and analyze a device to collect atmospheric samples in the Earth's upper atmosphere.
+The purpose of this device is to address a serious gap in Earth atmospheric measurements needed to understand the energy balance, transport and chemistry in the upper atmosphere.
 The device will include two components.
-The first is AirCore®, which collects columns of air during descent from high altitudes in a manner that preserves an altitude profile of constituents such as carbon dioxide, methane, and nitric oxide.
+The first is the commercially available AirCore®, which collects columns of air during descent from high altitudes in a manner that preserves an altitude profile of constituents such as carbon dioxide, methane and nitric oxide.
 This device has been proven up to altitudes as high as ~30 km.
-The second component is a discrete sampling device that will collect air samples of 1L in volume for laboratory analysis of isotopic composition.
+The second component is a discreet sampling device that will collect air samples of 1L in volume for laboratory analysis of isotopic composition.

 - What is the upper altitude (or lower pressure) limit of AirCore?